On Closed Manifolds with Harmonic Weyl Curvature: Appendix

-So we recover the following result which is originally due to \cite[Theorem 4.2]{mw93}. \begin{theorem} Let $(M^4,g)$ be a closed Riemannian manifold with harmonic self-dual Weyl tensor. $\omega$ denotes the largest eigenvalue of $\WW^+$.
+Consequently, we recover the following result which is originally due to \cite[Theorem 4.2]{mw93}. \begin{theorem} Let $(M^4,g)$ be a closed Riemannian manifold with harmonic self-dual Weyl tensor. $\omega$ denotes the largest eigenvalue of $\WW^+$.
 Suppose that, at each point,

 then $(M,g)$ has parallel Weyl tensor. \end{theorem} It is interesting that another condition also leads to the desired rigidity.

 \begin{lemma} Let $\lambda_1\geq \lambda_2\geq \lambda_3$ be eigenvalues of $\WW^+$.
 Suppose that,